Description

 MaxDD:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -68 days of United Technologies is lower, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -68.1 days of United Technologies is smaller, thus worse.

-• Looking at maximum DrawDown in of -68 days in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (-24.5 days).
+• Looking at maximum drop from peak to valley in of -68.1 days in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (-24.5 days).

 MaxDuration:

-• Looking at the maximum days below previous high of 486 days in the last 5 years of United Technologies, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of United Technologies is 488 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: